 - If speaking nicely about yourself feels like choking on a chicken bone, get over it.
 It’s like the Heimlich Maneuver–it must be done or your book will die.

 - When trying a new marketing approach, be a tad on the wildly optimistic side.
+You can also hire an SEO agency to improve the quality of traffic directed to your website.

 - Who hasn’t found a room s/he can’t dominate?
 Pick that room.
 Share your good news.